 Effective January 1, 2017, the 401(a) defined benefit pension plan was frozen for UCMC employees participating in the plan and was replaced with an enhanced defined contribution plan.
 Under the defined contribution portion of the plan, UCMC and plan participants make contributions that accrue to the benefit of the participants at retirement.
-UCMC's contributions, which are based on a percentage of each covered employee's salary, totaled approximately \$23,800 and \$22,300 for the years ended June 30, 2019 and 2018, respectively.
+UCMC's contributions, which are based on a percentage of each covered employee's salary, totaled approximately \$24,900 and \$23,800 for the years ended June 30, 2020 and 2019, respectively.

-UCMC's expense related the multiemployer University's defined benefit plans included in the University's consolidated financial statements for the years ended June 30, 2019 and 2018 is as follows:
+UCMC's expense related the multiemployer University's defined benefit plans included in the University's consolidated financial statements for the years ended June 30, 2020 and 2019 is as follows:

 Contribution of UCMC

-Plan name EIN 2019 2018
+Plan name EIN 2020 2019

-University of Chicago Retirement Income

-Plan for Employees 36-2177139-002 \$ -
+University of Chicago Retirement Income Plan for Employees 36-2177139-002 \$

-University of Chicago Pension Plan for
+University of Chicago Pension Plan for 30-2177139-002 ψ

 Staff Employees 36-2177139-003

 \$